amarinelli/Concert-Calendar/README.md

 ## Contributing

-  * Anyone is welcome to contribute and make the site as functional as possible.
+  * Anyone is welcome to contribute to help make the site as functional as possible.